MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 - Deposits
 - Prepayments

-### Register additional events in POS Transaction journal
+### POS Transaction journal
+The following events are registered in the POS transaction journal/POS Fiscal event log:
+- Price look-up
+- Tax overrides
+- Quantity corrections
-The following events should be registered in the POS transaction journal/POS Fiscal event log: price look-up; tax overrides; qty corrections; clearing the transactions from the channel database.
-This information is also available in the exported journal and/or X/Z-reports.
+- Clearing the transactions from the channel database.
+This information is also included in the exported journal and/or X/Z-reports.

 ### X and Z reports
 X and Z reports now include more information than the core retail documents.
 For example, the name and organization number of the enterprise as well as the number of price look-ups specified by product group and amount are both included in the reports.